 By November, however, the Atlantic typically quiets down for the final month of hurricane season, which ends on Nov.
 30.

-NOAA's data indicate that only three hurricanes have ever made a U.S. landfall in November.
+NOAA's data indicate that only five hurricanes have ever made a U.S. landfall in November.
 Hurricane Kate in 1985 became the nation's latest-in-season landfalling hurricane when it crashed ashore at Category 2 intensity on the evening of Nov.
 21 near Mexico Beach, Florida.